trpc/trpc/README.md

 ```

 - tRPC wraps a tiny layer of sugar around [react-query](https://react-query.tanstack.com/overview) when using React which gives you type safety and auto completion of your routes
-- Zod is recommended but not required, any validation lib is easy to integrate.
-Only included on the server as default, so does not affect bundle size.
+- Zod is a great validation lib that works well, but tRPC also works out-of-the-box with yup/myzod/ts-json-validator/[..] - [see test suite](./packages/server/test/validators.test.ts)

 ### 1. Create an API handler